gabrielguerrer/anom_int_2024/README.md

 ### RAVA Random File Generation

 To generate files containing random bytes, use the data acquisition module of the [python driver](https://github.com/gabrielguerrer/rng_rava_driver_py) is used.
-To run it, activate the enviroment as as described above, and run:
+To run it, activate the enviroment and run:

 ```
 python3 -m rng_rava.tk.acq